rafelafrance/traiter/README.md

 - Images of PDFs of species descriptions and distribution data.
 - Images of data collection notes.

-**Note** All terms, traits, and extraction methods are unique to the body of literature being mined so this repository only contains truly universal terms, traits or, for that matter, functions used across many research domains.
+**Note** All terms, traits, and extraction methods are unique to the body of literature being mined so this repository only contains truly universal terms, traits, or functions used across many research domains.

 ## SpaCy Entities vs Traits:
 - *A trait is just an annotated spaCy entity.* That is, I'm treating traits (aka attributes) as if they were their own entity.
 This has the advantage in that I can use named entity recognition (NER) techniques on them.
 We can also use standard entity link methods for linking traits to entities.